-Surprisingly, this is the second electronic game based on The Price is Right.
-The first one was made by the infamous Tiger Electronics, makers of “quality” LCD games.
-The less said about that one, the better.
 This particular one is produced by Irwin Toy, a company that’s been around for a long time and seems to still be kicking around making stuff.
 They’re not as big as Hasbro, but they’re certainly not dead, compared to Tiger Electronics.
 They’re kind of one of the B-tier toy companies.

 Up to four players can play in this version of The Price is Right.
 The electronic game plays like a loose version of the TV show.
-Everything is on these cards.
+You input the 3-digit code for each prize or game, and the game goes from there.
 Cards with a green border are used as item up for bids on Contestants Row.
-Cards with a blue border are for the pricing games (7 out of the 70 or so on the show).
-Finally, cards with a red border are saved for the Showcases.
-You input the 3-digit code for each prize or game, and the game goes from there.
+Cards with a blue border are for the pricing games.
+Finally, cards with a red border are saved for the exciting Price is Right Showcases at the end of the show.
+Continue reading…